 What's the Best Value?

 The value of your portable grill depends on your cooking needs and your intended usage.
 A basic, more affordable grill might get you through a backyard bash, but a more expensive product will tend to last longer, even under more rigorous or extensive use.
 Simple grilling, like burgers and dogs, can be done on any portable grill.
 But if you would like the option to sear a steak and slow-cook chicken on the same grate, you'll likely only find such features on higher-quality models.
-Similarly, the least expensive grills don't offer the maximum heat output nor the control to cook more complicated foods.
+Similarly, the least expensive grills don't offer the maximum heat output or the control to cook more complicated foods.

 The Economics of Coal vs. Propane vs. Pellets

-Grill size isn't necessarily tied to value — in fact, some of the smallest grills in our review are among some of the most expensive.
-When considering carrying dimensions, grilling surface, and overall performance, the more average-sized grills tend to fall into a more reasonable price bracket.
-There is a broad range of prices in this category, but a few of the lower-priced models stand out.
-The Elite Gourmet 12" Electric is one of the most affordable options we tested.
-It easily sears meat, offers a ton of wind resistance, and its compact size makes it perfect for the countertop or picnic table (when electricity is available), and is easy to store inside your camper.
 The Cuisinart Grillster has the power you need to sear steaks, but due to its lower-end price point, it lacks the overall control of better grills.
-Cuisinart steps it up with the CGG-306 Chef's Style, which offers a ton of output power plus the control of two separate burners that each provide low-high settings.
+Cuisinart steps it up with the CGG-306 Chef's Style, which offers a ton of output power plus the control of two separate burners that each provide low to high settings.
 The Char-Broil Grill2Go is slightly more expensive but cooks with the quality of an infrared burner and includes additional features like a thermometer built into the lid.
-If you're looking for a larger propane grill, the Weber Traveler is a greater investment but offers a luxurious grilling experience that's on par with many non-portable patio grills.
+If you're looking for a larger propane grill, the Weber Traveler is a greater investment but offers a top-of-the-line grilling experience that's on par with many non-portable patio grills.

 Lining up grills side-by-side to test the backyard ultra-classics, hamburgers and portabella-burgers.